mozilla/remote-settings/docs/case-studies.rst

 HIBP Monitor Breaches
 ---------------------

-The list websites whose credentials database was leaked is managed via the ``fxmonitor-breaches`` collection.
+The list of websites whose credentials database was leaked is managed via the ``fxmonitor-breaches`` collection.

 Automation
 ''''''''''